Sunday, March 23, 2025

 How did software enhance your project?

 After filming our opening, it was time for editing.
 To edit we used Adobe Premiere.
 We have used it in previous projects and I have always hated it.
 For one of the special effects with the names popping up, I used a mask so it goes off the screen differently.
 Other than that we just cut and lengthened some clips, while adding transitions occasionally.
-Other than that, we airdropped the scenes shot through my phone or sent them through a google drive, to ensure the quality was up to par.
+To transport the clips, we airdropped the scenes shot through my phone or sent them through a Google Drive, to ensure the quality was up to par.

 What role did hardware play in your production?

-To film, we used my iPhone 14 and a professional filming camera that one of my friends from my group had.
+To film, we used my iPhone 14.
 We did not use special microphones since we relied mainly on the music.
 We did use the simple microphone you get from Apple headphones to film some foley sounds.
 As for lighting, we used a small lamp in the house, since it just helped imply that this was occurring at night.
-I said before how we could not really play with the lighting in the gym since this film opening was used in a public space, but if we could have it definitely would have been taken advantage of.
+I said before how we could not really play with the lighting in the gym since this film opening was filmed in a public space, but if we could have it definitely would have been taken advantage of.
+Unfortunately, we did not get to use a tripod since we could not sign out one due to our hectic filming schedule.

 How did online tools and resources support your project?